School Resources & Admissions Information

 We encourage all applicants to begin the admissions process by submitting their online application as early as possible.
 Waiting or holding off for the program deadlines may decrease your chances of acceptance into certain programs that fill early and or delay admissions decisions.

-International students are encouraged to begin their transcript evaluation process by our approved centers first before completing their online application.
+International students are encouraged to begin their transcript evaluation process early by our approved centers first before completing their online application.

 Admissions elements (i.e.. transcripts, recommendations, TOEFL, GRE, observation/service hours) may be submitted after the application is submitted: but as soon as possible and before the program deadline date.
 Some programs begin their application reviews once the application is complete.
 Applicants should request transcripts at the time of submission or shortly thereafter.
 If courses are still in progress, submit the application and then have final transcripts forwarded to Loma Linda University as soon as possible.